Codewithimisi/Cross-Country-Sales-Analysis/README.md

 The analysis utilized three datasets: customer_data.csv, product_data.csv, and purchase_data.csv.
 These datasets provide comprehensive information on sales transactions, customer demographics, and product categories.

 ### Tools
+- Excel - Data Cleaning
-- MySQL - Data cleaning and analysis
+- MySQL - Data Analysis
 - PowerBi - Data Visualization

+### Cleaning Process
+1. I used the CONCATENATE function to merge the first and last names of the customers, creating a full name column.
+2. I separated the address column into individual columns for street, city, state, postal code, and country using the Text to Columns feature.
+3. I segmented the customers' ages into age brackets using the IF function.
+4. In the products data, I separated the product ID and name column using the Text to Columns feature.

 ### Analysis Process
 Following the objective definition and data collection for this project, the subsequent steps were implemented:

-1. Data importing: The raw data was loaded into the database.
+1. Data importing: The clean data was loaded into the database.

 2. Data Cleaning and Preprocessing: The raw data was cleaned and preprocessed to remove any inconsistencies or errors that could affect the analysis.